 - Reach out to one of the organisers if you are not feeling well, mentally, emotionally or physically, or if you are having issues with other participants.
 We will handle it.

 - You are welcome to list your pronouns if you feel comfortable doing so.
 There is no pressure one way or the other.

 - Any kind of discriminatory remarks or actions, based for example on gender, race, religion, language and accents, physical appearance, age, health issues, disability, or previous education.

-- Any kind of sexual harassment.
+- Any kind of harassment.
 If someone made you feel uncomfortable please talk to us.
 We will protect you and address it with the person.
 If you’re wondering whether what you’re about to say could be harassment, just… don’t?
 You can always ask the organisers and we will be happy to clarify it.

 - Transphobic, misogynist and racist remarks in particular will not be tolerated.

 - Covid conspiracy theories will not be tolerated.
 As mentioned above, some people here lost loved ones to the coronavirus.